Clinical Placements: Planning and Procedures

 VI.
 Practicum Class

 During the Fall and Winter terms students are to keep Thursday afternoons (12:00-4:30) free.
-This time is for Clinical Brownbags (12:00-1:00) and the Clinical Practicum Class, which meets 2:30-4:30, roughly 8-10 times from September- April.
-Students taking practica and those accruing program-sanctioned hours during that time period are required to attend.
+This time is for Clinical Brownbags (12:00-1:00) and the Clinical Practicum Class, which meets 1:30-3:30, roughly 8-10 times from September to April.
+Students taking practica and those accruing program-sanctioned hours any time between September and April are required to attend.
 The class focuses on professional development, with a rotating set of annual themes and required readings.
 There are two student presentations per class.
-They need not be case presentations.
-But students must give at least two case presentations in practicum class during their Ph.D training.
-At least one in Ph.D.
+Although these need not be case presentations, students must give at least two case presentations in practicum class during their Ph.D. training - at least one in Ph.D.
 1 or 2 and at least one in Ph.D.
 3 or 4.

-Ideally, students will not schedule activities (practicum or otherwise) on Fridays 3-4 pm.
-This is when the department's colloquium series is held and students are strongly encouraged to attend.
+Ideally, students will not schedule activities (practicum or otherwise) on Fridays 3:00-4:00 pm.
+This is when the department's colloquium series is held, and students are strongly encouraged to attend.

-Mid-May: Clinical students in MScII and higher confer with their research supervisors about how many hours or days per week they can allocate to clinical training between the upcoming September and subsequent August, given the other demands on their time commitments (e.g., thesis, coursework, TA/RAships).
+Mid-May: Clinical students in MSc2 and higher confer with their research supervisors about how many hours or days per week they can allocate to clinical training (be it practicum or program-sanctioned) between the upcoming September and subsequent August, given the other demands on their time commitments (e.g., thesis, coursework, TA/RAships).
 The amount of time might vary depending on time of year (e.g., Summer vs Fall or Winter term).
-They then send an email to the Practicum Coordinator (with a CC to their research supervisor) with this information.
+They then send an email to the Clinical Practicum Coordinator (with a CC to their research supervisor) with this information.

 Late May to mid-June: The Clinical Practicum Coordinator confers with students in MScII or higher (more senior students first) about placements for the upcoming year (i.e., September 1st to August 31st).
 As a general rule, placements will not begin before September 1st, nor end after August 31st.